al3xandr3/al3xandr3.github.io/_posts/2011-09-30-productivity-others.md

 Instructions [here](http://gthing.net/enable-growl-log-and-show-it-in-geektool).

-And then I left my skype signed in for a few weeks, while I was on vacations. (not the best energy saving approach i know...)
+And then I left my skype signed in for a few weeks, while I was on vacations.

 ### Parsing data